Skip to content

 Frequently Asked Questions About Penn Supplemental Essays

-How important is the Penn supplement compared to the rest of the application?
+How should the supplements fit with the rest of the application?

 Sources: University of Pennsylvania Admissions, First-Year Applicants, Penn Office of Institutional Research and Analysis, NCES College Navigator, National Association for College Admission Counseling (NACAC), and Common Application First-Year Requirements.